pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 3. Export IdP metadata

-Once you have configured PactFlow as a Service Provider, please send your PactFlow account details and an externally accessible URL to the metadata file to support@pactflow.io.
+Once you have configured PactFlow as a Service Provider, please send your PactFlow account details and an externally accessible URL to the metadata file via our [support form](https://support.smartbear.com/pactflow/message/).
 If it is not possible to provide a URL, then the metadata may be exported as an XML file.
 It is preferable to use a URL, as this will allow you to make any updates without having to contact PactFlow support.

 ### Examples